Let’s be absolutely clear: There is no one, right way to market your work.

 The rules:

 Marketing is an ever-changing landscape, and new things pop up all the time.
 That’s why it’s important to be a part of a community of people who share your general goals.
-By keeping in a continuous conversation with other authors and marketers, you’ll start learning new tricks and strategies.
+By keeping in a continuous conversation with other authors and marketers, you’ll start learning new best practices, tricks, and strategies.

 In addition to your community, you should constantly seek out a marketing education through books, podcasts, blogs, and articles.